Manu National Park – Short Trips from Cusco

 These are the shields that protect the integrity of Manu National Park.
 By supporting these projects, you help to favor the conservation of the rainforest over its destruction for other purposes.

-We hope you have found this advice useful and have a better idea for what to look for in a 3- or 4-day tour of Manu National Park.
+We hope you have found this advice useful and have a better idea of what to look for in a 2, 3- and 4-day tour of the cultural zone of Manu National Park.